Consultation

 As a result of community consultation, we are working to minimise the impacts of design on heritage sites and structures and addressing community needs.
 Some of the changes incorporated into the finalised reference design include:

-- the new footbridge at Albury Station is designed to meet disability access needs at both ends as requested by Albury City Council
+• the new footbridge at Albury Station is designed to meet disability access needs at both ends

-- the replacement Mother’s Bridge footbridge will be disability access compliant with respect to the heritage significance of the station precinct
+• the replacement Mother’s Bridge footbridge will be disability access compliant.

 Consultation events